 In tropical Singapore, mosquitos are an all year round problem, although the problem tends to worsen during the monsoon seasons.
 Their bites itch, and they carry diseases and viruses such as Dengue and Zika, which have become increasingly common in Singapore.
 While preventive measures such as ensuring that there is no stagnant water helps to reduce the risk, mosquitos often fly through windows, and are still hard to avoid.

-Appear to have black and white strips on legs and body.
+Aedes Mosquitoes have black and white stripes on them.

 Aedes aegypti and Aedes albopictus bite primarily during the day, but they can also attack at night in well-lit places.
 After sundown, the Culex and Anopheles take over the bloodsucking.

 Do you know how to differentiate between a normal mosquito bite and a dengue bite?
 The only way to differentiate between a dengue mosquito bite and a normal mosquito bite is that that a dengue mosquito bite is much redder and itchy compared to a normal mosquito bite.